 Learn About Data Diodes

-A device with two nodes or circuits—one send only and one receive only—that allows the flow of data in one direction only, from a source to a destination.
+Data diodes are hardware-based devices with two nodes or circuits—one send only and one receive only—that allow the flow of data in one direction only, from a source to a destination.

 It is perhaps simplest to think of data diodes as one-way valves for data, allowing data to flow out, without a way back in.

 The simplest example is a modified RS-232 cable.